rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 #### [Kokkos specific] Do not use `Kokkos::MDRangePolicy`

-**Important Note:** The issues of `Kokkos::MDRangePolicyn mentionned in this section have been noticed by [the CExA project](https://cexa-project.org/) team and are currently being fixed.
+**Important Note:** The issues of `Kokkos::MDRangePolicy` mentionned in this section have been noticed by [the CExA project](https://cexa-project.org/) team and are currently being fixed.
 I look forward to removing this section.

 I really love Kokkos, so I hate to write this but, as of now (September 2025), `Kokkos::MDRangePolicy` has a few issues that obliges me to advise you not to use it, namely: